buildspace/ai-avatar-starter/README.md

 # About this Project

 This project welcome me to the world of AI generated art through a sick open source software called _“Stable Diffusion”_ like __Dall-e__ or __MidJourney__. __Stable Diffusion__ is game changer - it's techniques helps to fine-tune and combine them with other tech to create extremely accurate depictions of any character on the internet.

+1. Learning on how prompt works where the AI go through process training data, deep learning, latent space, generation, and to output.
+Using prompt from text to actual image.

+***

+2. I trained __Stable Diffusion__ using a technique called

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.